caryan/tomorrow-said-toad/content/posts/savitsky_golay.md

 # Calculating filter coefficients with orthogonal polynomials

 I was intrigued with a second approach using [discrete Chebyshev polynomials or Gram polynomials](https://en.wikipedia.org/wiki/Discrete_Chebyshev_polynomials) because it promised a closed form solution [^3] for all points in the window (as opposed to just the midpoint).
-This is particularly conventient at the edges.
-The paper provides a recursive forumula for the the full table of weights for every data point to evalute the least squares fit at every point in the window.
-I have implemented in the notebook but at first pass it seems rather slow and only of utility if you don't have access to matrix inversion routines.
+This is particularly convenient at the edges.
+The paper provides a recursive formula for the full table of weights for every data point to evaluate the least squares fit at every point in the window.
+I have implemented this in the notebook but at first pass it seems rather slow and only of utility if you don't have access to matrix inversion routines.
 E.g. there appears to be a [C++ implementation](https://github.com/arntanguy/gram_savitzky_golay).

 # Corrections to the original Savitsky-Golay